Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Motivation and Case Study

 \subsection{Case Study: Analog SC with Linear Enc-Dec and Gaussian Input}

-Motivated by the above question, we provide analytical evidence supporting the necessity of joint enc-dec and SF channel optimization.
-To this end, we focus on a tractable scenario with a linear enc-dec structure and a Gaussian source, for which the solution to the joint optimization can be analytically characterized.
+Motivated by the above question, we present a simple analytical case study to gain insight into the joint optimization of the enc-dec and the SF channel.
+To this end, we consider a simplified and tractable scenario with a linear enc-dec structure and a Gaussian source, for which the joint optimization can be analytically characterized.
+The proposed SC framework that generalizes this insight to practical settings is presented in the subsequent sections.

 Let ${\bm x}\in\mathbb{R}^N$ be a Gaussian source with distribution ${\bm x}\sim\mathcal{N}({\bm 0},{\bm \Sigma}_{\rm xx})$, where ${\bm \Sigma}_{\rm xx}={\rm diag}(\sigma_{{\rm x},1}^2,\cdots,\sigma_{{\rm x},N}^2)$ and $\sigma_{{\rm x},1}^2 \geq \cdots \geq \sigma_{{\rm x},N}^2$.
 A linear encoder compresses ${\bm x}$ as ${\bm z}={\bm A}{\bm x}\in\mathbb{R}^M$, with $M\leq N$ and ${\bm A}\in\mathbb{R}^{M\times N}$ satisfying ${\bm A}{\bm A}^{\sf T}={\bm I}_M$ to constrain the encoder output power.
 The SF channel is assumed to add an independent Gaussian noise ${\bm w}\sim\mathcal{N}({\bm 0},{\bm \Sigma}_{\rm ww})$, where ${\bm \Sigma}_{\rm ww}={\rm diag}(\sigma_{{\rm w},1}^2,\cdots,\sigma_{{\rm w},M}^2)$, resulting in the received signal $\hat{\bm z} = {\bm z} + {\bm w}$.
 The decoder reconstructs $\hat{\bm x}={\bm B}\hat{\bm z}$, where ${\bm B}\in\mathbb{R}^{N\times M}$.
 The optimization problem is formulated as